Keto Is Not A High Protein Diet

 Some keto diets are high-protein, it’s true.
 The most popular example of a high-protein keto diet is the Atkins diet.
 But just because a particular diet is both keto and also high-protein does not mean that the premise of keto is to eat high-protein.

 Saying that keto is a high-protein diet because it’s popular to eat a lot of protein on it is as silly as saying that gluten-free is a high-sugar diet because it’s common to eat a lot of sugar on it.
 Of course it’s obviously unhealthy to eat a keto diet that is high in animal protein, and it’s obviously unhealthy to eat a gluten-free diet that is high in sugar.
 But when eating keto there are foods you can eat that are not high in protein, just as when eating gluten-free there are foods you can eat that are not high in sugar.
 Since they are not premises of the diets, they are not valid criticisms of the diets.

 Just as valid criticisms of margarine are not based on a notion that it is an animal product, valid criticisms of the keto diet are not based on a notion that it is a high-protein diet.
 Only by fully understanding something will our criticisms of it be valid.
 So let’s trash all the criticism based on the keto diet being a high-protein diet.
-If you want to criticise it for being low-carb or high-fat, be my guest.
+If you want to criticise it for any other reason, be my guest.